N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

 # Photonic Crystal GAN — Stage 1 DCGAN

-PyTorch translation of the Stage 1 DCGAN from the paper:
+Independent PyTorch implementation of the Stage 1 DCGAN architecture described in:
 > *A deep learning approach for high-resolution and enhanced efficiency in photonic power dividers*
 > Cagatay N. Sengor, Feridun Ay, Cahit Perkgoz — Journal of Applied Physics, March 2025